Consider joining a prestigious group of schools that have served as host to the premier global organization for entrepreneurship centers worldwide!

 Submitting your Letter of Interest :

-A Letter of Interest (2 – 4 pages in length) from your university (signed by your College Dean, Provost or President) to serve as a host school for the 2025 conference should be submitted to Holly DeArmond ([email protected]) by February 23, 2024.
+A Letter of Interest (2 – 4 pages in length) from your university (signed by your College Dean, Provost or President) to serve as a host school for the conference.

 Based on the Site Selection Committee’s review of Letters of Interest, selected schools will be invited to submit a full proposal that will be due in May 2024.
 The selection process, including proposal and review, will be complete by June 30, 2024.
 Multi-university proposals are acceptable, but not required.